Am I Kinky? How to Tell and How to Better Understand Your Kinks

 I absolutely love beautiful, unique, one-of-a-kind kink items and I believe we should all be supporting our favourite indie creators within the community.
 Once you know you enjoy impact play, for example, that buttery soft leather flogger with a hand-turned handle might be a worthwhile investment that will serve you well for many years.
 But when you’re just starting out, that can be a prohibitive amount of money to drop on a “well, that might be fun…”

 Budget constraints and curiosity sometimes lead new kinksters to improvise.
-Some pervertables are fine, of course, but in other cases using household items for kink can be dangerous.
+Some pervertables are fine, of course, but in other cases using household items for sex and kink can be dangerous.

 This is where a BDSM starter kit can help you.